Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Conclusions

-We then introduced the search optimization.
-We assumed quantum-limited amplifiers to maximize integrated sensitivity.
-We created a comprehensive framework for consideration of prior probabilities on the dark matter signal in the search optimization.
-This framework takes into account previous astrophysical and direct detection constraints, as well as theoretically well-motivated parameter space.

-In the first part of this priors-based optimization, we optimized the matching network.
-This optimization applies not only for resonators, but for any reactively coupled circuit.
-We introduced a search with log-uniform priors, and showed that it leads to a maximization of the integrated, inverse-squared noise-equivalent number.
-In the scattering mode, the Bode-Fano criterion constrains the match between a complex LR source and a real amplifier input impedance.
-We used the Bode-Fano criterion to set a bound on the log-uniform search value function for single-moded reactive detectors.
+In the first part of the priors-based optimization, we optimized the matching network.
+We introduced a search with log-uniform priors.
+We showed that in this case, the value function for a matching network reduces to integrated, inverse-squared noise-equivalent number.
+In both the scattering-mode and op-amp-mode (flux-to-voltage) measurement schemes, the Bode-Fano criterion constrains the match between the equivalent-circuit LR source, with complex-valued impedance, and the amplifier, with real-valued noise impedance.
+We used the Bode-Fano criterion to set a bound on the log-uniform-search value function.
 We then optimized a single-pole resonator using the same value function, maximizing with respect to coupling coefficient/matching parameter.
-We found that, while a single-pole resonator does not satisfy the bound with equality (equality being satisfied by a multi-pole resonator), it is within $75\%$ of the bound.
-In combination with the insights regarding the optimal coupling element in Sections \ref{sec:ResvBroad_resistive} and \ref{sec:resonator_intro}, we thus established that the resonator is the near-ideal single-moded detector for dark matter.
-We found that the optimized resonator at any given frequency is not noise-matched to the amplifier and explained the result in terms of measurement backaction; a similar result was found for flux-to-voltage amplifiers in the appendix.
+We found that, while a single-pole resonator does not satisfy the Bode-Fano bound with equality (equality being satisfied by a multi-pole LC Chebyshev filter), its integrated sensitivity is approximately $75\%$ of the bound.
+An analogous result holds for RC signal sources.
+In combination with the insights regarding the optimizing coupling element in Sections \ref{sec:power_flow} and \ref{sec:DM_circuits}, we thus established that the resonator is the near-ideal single-moded detector for dark matter.
+We found that the optimized resonator at any given frequency is not noise-matched to the amplifier and explained the result in terms of measurement backaction and sensitivity beyond the resonator bandwidth.

-In the second part of the priors-based optimization, we focused on resonators, since they are both practical, and close to the Bode-Fano bound.
+In the second part of the priors-based optimization, we focused on single-pole resonators, since they are both practical and close to the Bode-Fano bound.
 We optimized the time allocation in the scan.
 To do so, we realized that any practical scan is sufficiently dense as to be ``continuous.''
-We introduced the concept of a scan-density functional and showed that the optimal scan for a log-uniform search spends equal time in each decade of frequency.
-We also discussed scan strategy optimization under different sets of priors, including those optimized for detection of the QCD axion, as well as aspects of a practical scan strategy.
+We introduced the concept of a scan density function and showed that the optimal scan for a log-uniform search spends equal time in each decade of frequency.
+We also discussed scan strategy optimization under different sets of priors, including those optimized for probing QCD axion models.
+We analyzed aspects of a practical scan strategy.